-I. Introduction
+1. Introduction

 This Catella Group Policy on Anti-Money Laundering (AML) and Counter Terrorist Financing (CTF) (the "Policy") applies to all subsidiaries and affiliated companies of Catella AB (the "Catella Group").
 This Policy is prepared by the Group Management and approved by the board of directors of Catella AB.
 Deviations from this Policy may only be made if prescribed by local laws and regulations.
 Wherever local regulations or applicable regulatory requirements are stricter than the requirements set out in this Policy, the stricter standard shall be applied.
-Any deviation shall be reported to the Head of Group Legal.
+Any deviation shall be reported to the Group CLO.

-I.I.
+1.1.
 Objective